seanwhs/Tutorials/Python/AI-Asiignment-Grader/Appendix-A-Complete-System-Architecture.md

 Most importantly:

 > Markly demonstrates a fundamental AI engineering principle: successful AI applications are systems of cooperating components, not isolated model calls.

----

-**Next Appendix:** **Appendix B — Final Project Directory Structure & Module Responsibilities**.
-This will document every file in the repository and explain exactly why it exists.